jameshome/mira-light/README.md

 ### Adjuster

 The second rotary encoder, or Adjuster, changes behavior depending on the selected Pattern, allowing each Pattern to have one axis of physical adjustment on the Panel.
+For example, for a one color Pattern the Adjuster would change hue.

 ### Mode Switch